shanwai1234/Grass-KaKs/README.md

 - The code only works under Linux system.
 - Install [Phylogenetic Analysis by Maximum Likelihood (PAML)](http://abacus.gene.ucl.ac.uk/software/paml.html) in your environmental path.
 - Syntenic gene list with multiple species (example could be found in [here](10.6084/m9.figshare.3113488.v1)).
 - Relevant CDS sequence with primary transcript of your analyzed species.
+Name of fasta file should be idential with name in the header file of syntenic gene list.

 ## Run the analysis